planetmarshall/web-algodynamic/_posts/2011-10-12-solving-listener-crossword-4151-with-mathematica.md

 {% endraw %}
 {% endhighlight %}

-[singlepic id=179 w=256 float=left] On my dual core netbook ( A 2010 Alienware M11xR2 ), this took just over 2 seconds to find a solution.
+On my dual core netbook ( A 2010 Alienware M11xR2 ), this took just over 2 seconds to find a solution.

 For the second puzzle, we alter the pattern to specify that the first letter of 21 Across ( and last of 9 Down ) can be any letter <em>except</em> 'T', using the regular expression <code>"[^T]..."</code>.
 In the code snippets, I have abbreviated the output somewhat.
 See the attached Mathematica notebook file for full details.